top of page

 This was an inspiring and personally rewarding project for me, given both my background as a target user and the progress I was able to see throughout various stages of the project.

 Usability testing indicated that the experience and UI were true-to-life, with several musician participants commenting on the potential for this product to be a big help in streamlining their process.
+Now all we need to is build this thing out!
+Interested?
+Hit me up.

 bottom of page